Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Corpus Creation

 \subsection{Datasets}

 The \textit{UKPConvArgv1} \citep{habernal-gurevych-2016-argument} and \textit{IBM-Rank-30k} \citep{gretz-etal-2019-IBMcorpus} corpora, hereafter UKP and IBM, serve as sources for the arguments.
 Both datasets provide isolated arguments and their respective discussion topic.
 Isolated arguments allow us to investigate the initial argument appraisal without adding noise due to lengthy debates containing multiple arguments.
-We sample 14 and 26 topics from UKP and IBM, respectively (see Appendix~\ref{appendix:manual_data_fitlering}).
+We sample 14 and 26 topics from UKP and IBM, respectively.
 For each topic, an equal number of pro and con arguments is sampled.

 Arguments are manually annotated for comprehensiveness, persuasive attempt, and stance alignment.
+Details on the manual filtering are in Appendix~\ref{appendix:manual_data_fitlering}.
 Importantly, we exclude arguments that point toward the age or gender of the sender, since we manipulate these variables in our study (see Section~\ref{subsec:sender}).
-See Appendix~\ref{appendix:manual_data_fitlering} for more details on the manual filtering.
-We exclude 170 annotations due to failed attention checks and randomly select 800 arguments from the 953 valid ones for our study.
+We randomly select 800 arguments from the 953 valid ones for our study.